 About cleft lip and cleft palate

-Cleft lip and cleft palate are congenital defects – this means they happen during the development of the fetus and are present at birth.
+Cleft lip and cleft palate are congenital defects – this means they happen very early in pregnancy and are present at birth.

 We don’t know exactly what causes cleft lip and cleft palate.
-Genetic influences are believed to be largely responsible, although often there’s no family history of the condition.
+But the causes are likely to be genetic, although there’s often no family history of the condition.

 Symptoms of cleft lip and cleft palate